National Computerization Agency

 The South Korean National Computerization Agency (NCA) (한국 전산원) is a statutory government agency acting as Korea's top IT policy and technical support agency.

 Overview

 The agency was founded by Article 10 of the Framework Act on Information Promotion for the purpose of promoting computerization and to support development of related policies for Korean national agencies and local governments.

 NCA was able to launch an e-Government project to enhance public convenience and improve administrative efficiency.

+The name was changed to the National Information Society Agency (NIA) in December 2020, and before that, it was known as the Korea Information Society Development Institute.
+The title of this article, "National Computerization Agency," was used only until 2006.